 - identification of critical infrastructure in industrial areas.

-The Department of Mechanization and Robotization of Mining conducts scientific research on the following topics:
+The Department of Mining Mechanization and Robotisation conducts scientific research on the following topics:

 - forecasting and diagnosing the operating conditions of engineering machines